 As Mary grew older, so did her potential and call to help others.

-While committed to Salem State’s RN-BSN nursing track, Mary had worked part-time as an in-home aid helping the sick and disabled before beginning her training to become a certified Massachusetts EMT.
+While committed to Salem State’s RN-BSN nursing track, Mary had worked part-time as an in-home aid helping the sick, elderly and disabled before beginning her training to become a certified Massachusetts EMT.

-Although Mary’s academia largely helped to teach her all that she would need to know to succeed as a nurse after graduation, perhaps what Mary such a remarkable and memorable caretaker and nursing student was her gentle touch, intelligence and empathetic approach while aiding patients.
-Patients of Mary’s in the past reported her charming personality and calming bedside manner made them feel so comforted and less alone in hospitals on lockdown during the 2020-21 COVID-19 pandemic.
-Mary’s touch had a soothing, angelic feel that had the ability to emotionally connect with patients and put their minds at ease in moments of distress.
-Her wittiness and dry sense of humor could also afford her instructors and fellow nursing students temporary moments of laughter and lightness during long shifts of stress and fatigue.
+Although Mary’s academia largely helped to teach her all that she would need to know to succeed as a nurse after graduation, perhaps what Mary such a remarkable and memorable caretaker & nursing student was her intelligence and empathetic approach while aiding patients.
+Past patients of Mary’s commented her charming personality and calming bedside manner helped to make them feel comforted and less lonely while staying in local hospitals on ‘lockdown’ due to the 2020-21 COVID-19 pandemic.
+Other patients commented that Mary’s gentle touch had a soothing and angelic feel that seemed to have the ability to emotionally connect with anyone and put their minds at ease in moments of distress.
+Her wittiness and dry sense of humor also afforded her instructors and fellow nursing peers temporary moments of laughter and lightness during long shifts of stress and fatigue.